 The Defendant argued in its initial brief that the Georgia Open Meetings Act (GOMA) provided an adequate state remedy.
 The GOMA is limited in its capacity to handle a matter such as this.
 The GOMA's solutions provide a state remedy as the Defendant so eloquently pointed out.
-In a response to the February 8, 2018 trespass warning sent by the Plaintiff, Assistant Attorney General Jennifer Colangelo states "This is not a matter that our office will be able to assist with.
-The primary duties of this office are to represent State agencies, departments, authorities and the Governor.
-Our office does not have the authority to oversee the operations of local agencies, or to investigate allegations of First Amendment violations."

-The Plaintiff is seeking redress for violations of his First and Fourteenth
+The claim at hand involves questions of federal law which is outside of the GOMA's purview.
+The Plaintiff is seeking redress for violations of his First and Fourteenth Amendment Rights.

-Amendment Rights which are outside of the purview of GOMA.
 He is also seeking damages for the claims slander, harassment, discrimination and retaliation.
 Under U.S. law, prior restraint is forbidden.